passlab/llvm-openmp/README_REX_KMPAPI.md

            git add <changed files>
            git commit -m "<Summary of changes>"

-  1. `cmake` to create the makefile with the LIBOMP_* setting you want and `make` to build the library and the header files
+  1. `cmake` to create the makefile with the LIBOMP_* setting you want

            mkdir build
            cd build
            cmake -G "Unix Makefiles" -DLIBOMP_REX_KMPAPI_SUPPORT=on ..

+  1. `make` to build the library and the header files.
+Each time you change runtime source code (e.g. rex_kmp.cpp, rex_kmp.h, or pull in changes from the github repo), you need to do a `make` in the `build` folder

 	   make

      The `make` command will build the runtime source codes into a library, the `libomp.so` file and create the header files (`omp.h` and `rex_kmp.h`) for the library.
 Those files are located in `runtime/src` folder under the `build` folder you are working on.

      For using other compiler (on fornax), `CC` and `CXX` should be set for `cmake`.
 For example, on fornax: